Christian-Regnante/Blackjack_game/README.md

 ```
 ----Welcome to the Blackjack Game!----

-Your Cards: [A, 7], current score: 18
+Your Cards: [A, seven], current score: 18
 Dealer's first Card: [K, ?]
 ---Status: You are still in the game.

 Type 'y' to hit(get another card), type 'n' to stand(pass): y

-Your Cards: [A, 7, 3], current score: 21
+Your Cards: [A, seven, three], final score: 21
-Dealer's first Card: [K, ?]
+Dealer's first Card: [K, J], final score: 20
 ---Status: You hit a Blackjack 😎
 ---Game: You Win:)
 ```